 Queen's Park went into season 1893/94 without changing their stance on participation in league competition.
 The fixture list would again consist of a combination of cup ties and friendly matches.

-Queen's Park's first match of the new season took place on Saturday 2 September, with Linthouse the visitors to Hampden Park.
+Queen's Park's first home match of the new season took place on Saturday 2 September, with Linthouse the visitors to Hampden Park.
 Queen's dominated the first half and fired shot after shot at the Linthouse goal.
 But, thanks to a great performance by 'keeper Leslie, the Spiders led by a single goal only at the interval.
 Cleland doubled the lead, Campbell pulled a goal back and then Queen's restored their two-goal lead (scorer unknown).
 However, Linthouse fought back against what was probably a fairly weak Queen's Park side and the match finished in a 3-3 draw.

 Queen's Park were at home again on Saturday 9 September, with Kilmarnock providing the opposition on this occasion before a small crowd of around 1,000.
 After early Spiders pressure, Davidson "Dyke" Berry opened the scoring from a scrimmage.
 David Stewart doubled the lead with a long shot and Tommy Waddell gave Queen's a 3-0 interval lead after a great passing move.
 The second half was more even.
 John Brodie pulled a goal back for the Ayrshire men with a lovely shot but William Gulliland was then on target for the Spiders to make the final score 4-1.

 On the following Saturday, Queen's Park were in their first competitive action of the season.
 The occasion was a Glasgow Cup first round tie with Clyde at Barrowfield Park in Bridgeton.
 The Queen's team that took the field was - A Baird; D C Sillars and R J Smellie; J Gillespie, T Robertson and D Stewart; W Gulliland, T S Waddell, W A Lambie, D Berry and J Cleland.
 Queen's Park had the better of the early play but, in 30 minutes, Hugh Robertson headed Clyde into the lead.
 The home side had the better of things to the interval but the score remained 1-0.
 Five minutes into the second half, Willie Lambie equalised for Queen's and, in 55 minutes, a Cleland strike gave the Spiders the lead.
 In 70 minutes, however, Clyde levelled the scores with a headed goal.
 A keen struggle then developed.
 With time running out, Queen's Park made one final effort to find a winner and they were rewarded when John Gillespie set up Tommy Waddell to take the Spiders into the next round of the competition.
+Clyde protested that time was up before the ball crossed the line for the winning goal.

 Queen's Park were at home yet again on Saturday 23 September with a friendly game with Glasgow Thistle.
 An understrength Spiders' side won 3-1 in match in which the Thistle goalkeeper excelled.
 Dyke Berry scored Queen's second goal.
 The other scorers are not known.
+Two members of the Queen's Park side were named as "Calder" and "Falconer".
+Calder was Bill Sellar and Falconer was Donald Sillars.
+Why the need for anonymity?

 On Saturday 7 October, Queen's Park made the relatively short trip to Govan for a friendly match with Rangers at Ibrox Park.
-A crowd of around 11,000 saw a fast, well-contested match.
+A crowd of around 12,000 saw a fast, well-contested match.
 The home side took the lead in 16 minutes when Queen's goalkeeper Andrew Baird ran out to clear the ball but completely missed it, leaving John Gray an open goal.
 Queen's had started the game well but the goal set them back and Gray scored for a second time in 30 minutes.
 After Tommy Waddell missed a great chance to pull a goal back, John Barker scored a third goal for the Light Blues before half-time.
 Queen's were much better in the early stages of the second period but Rangers seemed the fitter side and Baird's goal had several narrow escapes in the latter part of the match.
 The game ended in a disappointing 3-0 defeat for the Spiders.

 A week later, Queen's Park met Clyde at Hampden Park.
 A below-strength Spiders' side had the better of the early play but, to the surprise of the 3,000 spectators, it was Clyde who held the half-time lead with a goal from Archie McKenzie.
 Immediately after the break, Queen's Park equalised through McPherson with what the North British Daily Mail described as ".... a brilliant effort, which astonished all who witnessed the match."
 Queen's right back Lennox was then injured and could take no further part in the match.
 Despite this handicap, the Spiders won the match with a second McPherson goal in 75 minutes, after good play by Tommy Waddell.